renatadaou/school-cafeteria-charlene-renata/README.md

 Average number of general violations per public school = 990 / 1,379 ≈ 0.72
 Multivariable regression analysis

 Statistical analyses reveal a significant gap between private and public schools, with private schools consistently showing more food violations in school cafeterias.
 This divide is particularly stark in Jewish schools.
-The information on which religious denomination the schools belong to was obtained from this website add website
+The information on which religious denomination the schools belong to was obtained from the Private School Universe Survey (PSS).
 Multivariable regression analysis indicates that Jewish schools tend to have higher counts of food violations compared to other schools.
 This suggests an association between being a Jewish school and having more food violations.
 Interestingly, factors such as student population and student-to-teacher ratio do not consistently affect food violations.
 This implies that school size and teacher-student ratio may not play a significant role in determining food violations.

 Regression analysis is a methodical way of exploring the relationships between different factors to understand why something happens.
 In this case, we're investigating why there are issues with food in school cafeterias.
 We're looking at various factors that might be linked to these problems.